Guidelines for Group

 - Strive to take emotional risks; step outside your comfort zone.

-A consistent and structured environment is maintained in group.
+A consistent and structured environment is maintained in the group.
 Toward this end, group members are directed to:

 - Refrain from outside social contact with group members.